Facebook iconWhat are Amazon S3 Vectors and How To use it? F22 Labs

 3. Video Content Discovery

-Media companies often deal with petabytes of unstructured video.
+Media companies often deal with petabytes of unstructured video data that requires sophisticated data engineering approaches.
 With S3 Vectors, they can tag scenes using embeddings and index them for similarity search.

 Want to find all sunset beach scenes across years of archived footage?
 With vector search, it’s as easy as querying by an example frame or description.
 This opens up smarter editing workflows, scene-based content tagging, and recommendation engines for viewers.